linkeddatalayouts/linkeddatalayouts.github.io/index.md

 ---
 A considerable amount of data on the Web is stored in native application formats, e.g., [images](/examples/ppm), binary [TLV-encoded data](/examples/tlv), etc.

-While there is a number of special purpose converters and meta data extractors for certain native application formats, such native resources are in general not accessible for Linked Data applications.
+While there is a number of special purpose converters and meta data extractors for certain native application formats,  in general, native data resources are not accessible for Linked Data applications.

-With LiDL (Linked Data Layouts), we present a [generic concept](/specification), along with an [RDF vocabulary](/vocabularies), enabling
+With LiDL (Linked Data Layouts), we present a [generic concept](/specification), along side with an [RDF vocabulary](https://github.com/linkeddatalayouts/vocabularies), enabling
 * the semantic description of the structural layout of arbitrary native application formats, and
 * the declarative mapping of user-defined content fragments of native application data to RDF.